 Generation Z doesn’t only want to interact via a screen but rather crave a collaborative and team-friendly work environment.
-Rainmaker also noted that “Mutual respect, gratitude, and recognition between coworkers and leadership” was key and “41% reiterated the value of the human element.”
+Rainmaker also noted that “Mutual respect, gratitude, and recognition between coworkers and leadership” was key, and “41% reiterated the value of the human element.”

 Make sure you have an effective blend of technology and the human element.

-Gen Z want transparency
+Gen Z Want Transparency

-Most Gen Z-ers are cynical and that’s mainly due to the news media and social media; because of these channels, Gen Z-ers have been exposed to corruption, dishonestly and negativity.
+Most Gen Z-ers are cynical and that’s mainly due to the news media and social media; because of these channels, Gen Z-ers have been exposed to corruption, dishonestly, and negativity.
 And because of this, they’re more skeptical in nature as they don’t want to be taken advantage of in the workplace.
 Many don’t allow their emotions to interfere with their workday either.

 Authenticity and transparency are crucial for generation z in the workplace.
 They want to be kept in the loop and want top-down communication via their mobile phones.
 Your content or video doesn’t have to be pretty, it just needs to be real.

-By now, you can probably predict that Gen Z wants to be invested in their daily work and to really know that their time and effort has genuine meaning to the bottom line.
+By now, you can probably predict that Gen Z wants to be invested in their daily work and to really know that their time and effort have genuine meaning to the bottom line.
 But, that’s not so easy as they enter the workforce, especially according to a study by Gallup’s State of the American Workforce: